-One of my customers who is a glass blower designed an exclusive stopper for PAU Vodka in Hawaii and we designed a custom cork-style stainless steel stopper for PAU's top-shelve brand (1st pic below).
-The PAU company signed the design over to me exclusively and it is SS-6500 and there is a patent pending.
-Another customer who does high-end jewelry was commissioned to create a solid gold and sterling silver lion structure for the top of a stopper for a $4,000 decanter and they loved our stainless cork style.
-Picture on right has a patent pending, also.
-This will be for larger top-shelf liquor bottles and decanters.
+A glass blower and good customer designed an exclusive stopper for PAU Vodka in Hawaii and we designed a custom cork-style stainless steel stopper for PAU's top-shelve brand (1st pic below).
+The PAU company signed the design over to me exclusively and it is SS-6500 and there it is patented.
+Another customer and friend who creates high-end men's jewelry needed an exclusive stopper for a solid gold lion structure he designed for the top of a stopper to fit a $4,000 decanter and he loved our stainless cork style.
+Together we designed the 'decanter' stopper, which is also patented (look at me with these patents!).